chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/files.md

 # Slot: files

-_Metadata describing a file containing an annotation._
+_File and sourcing data for an annotation._